mfx-inria/anisotropic_appearance_fabrication/README.md

 ## Long Running Times

 The execution time of the scripts can be considered long.
 For example, on Ubuntu LTS 22.04 with a CPU backend (AMD Ryzen 9 7950X 32 threads), on Windows 10 with a GPU backend (NVIDIA RTX 2080 with Intel Core i7-4770K CPU) and on MaxOS with CPU backend, the execution times of the scripts `generate_results_figure_1.sh` and `generate_all_results.sh` are around 250 seconds and 35 minutes, *resp*.
+With an AMD Ryzen Threadripper 2990WX 32-Core/64 threads CPU, the total runtime was 57 min for `generate_all_results.ps1`.

 JAX compiles functions to speed the execution, but the compilation time is linear with the data size, as shown by the paper [Dr.Jit: A Just-In-Time Compiler for Differentiable Rendering](https://rgl.s3.eu-central-1.amazonaws.com/media/papers/Jakob2022DrJit.pdf), Figure 17, top right.
 In addition, JAX recompiles functions each time the code is launched because the compilation cache is still an experimental feature: [https://github.com/google/jax/discussions/13736](https://github.com/google/jax/discussions/13736).
 See the logs in [`data/log`](data/log) to know the execution and compilation times.